zeek/zeek/frameworks/configuration.rst

 to :bro:id:`Config::config_files`.
 Note that in a cluster configuration, only the manager node attempts to read the specified configuration files.

-For example, simply add something like this to local.bro:
+For example, simply add something like this to local.zeek:

 .. sourcecode:: bro